xabbu42/Master/arbeit.md

 \End{proof}

 \Begin{lemma} \label{epsilon}
-If a G3s−proof $T$ is prehistoric-loop-free, then we can realize it in such a way that: If $h_2 ≺ h_1$, then $ε(h_2,j_2) < ε(h_1,j_1)$ for any
+If a G3s−proof $T$ is prehistoric-cycle-free, then we can realize it in such a way that: If $h_2 ≺ h_1$, then $ε(h_2,j_2) < ε(h_1,j_1)$ for any
 $j_1 < l_{h_1}$ and $j_2 < l_{h_2}$.
 \End{lemma}

 \Begin{proof}
-For a prehistoric-loop-free proof $T$, $≺$ describes a directed acyclic graph.
+For a prehistoric-cycle-free proof $T$, $≺$ describes a directed acyclic graph.
 Therefore there exists a topological order
 $p_{k_0},...,p_{k_{n_p}}$ of the $n_p + 1$ principal positive families
 $p_0, ..., p_{n_p}$.
 For any path $s$ of the form